1. Seek graduate advising every semester

 The ATC form can also be downloaded from the Division of Graduate Studies website (select "Chinese" from the pull-down menu).

 - ATC Form specifies which courses you intend to take to complete your Masters Degree in Chinese (if you are not sure which courses will be offered in future semesters, write down your best guess -- you will be allowed to revise the form at a later date)

 - ATC Form must be filed after the first semester, and before the final semester (i.e., you must wait until you have completed 18 units before you can file your GAP form, but you must file it one semester before the semester you intend to graduate).

 - ATC Form will include all core requirements and electives needed to complete the Masters Degree in Chinese.

 - Culminating Experience Form: The Culminating Experience Form specifies what subject areas you will be doing your future Culminating Experience in, and which instructors you will be taking the Culminating Experience with.

 4. Submit an Application for Graduation

 Apply for graduation before the third week of your final semester.
-If you do not apply, you will not be able to graduate, and will not get your degree.

 5. Complete the Culminating Experience requirement